-A Vitamin B2 (riboflavin) blood test measures the level of riboflavin in the blood.
+A Vitamin B2 Blood Test measures the level of riboflavin in the blood.
 Riboflavin is a water-soluble vitamin that is essential for energy production, cellular function, and metabolism of fats, drugs, and steroids.
 Here’s an overview of the Vitamin B2 blood test:

 Purpose